ralphcajipe/Machine-Learning-with-Python/README.md

 # Machine-Learning-with-Python
-Fundamental concepts and methods in Machine Learning &amp; Artificial Intelligence using Google's TensorFlow 2.0 library
+These are Fundamental concepts and methods in Machine Learning &amp; Artificial Intelligence using Google's TensorFlow 2.0 library.
+Authored by Tim Ruscica at freeCodeCamp.